 CLICK HERE to look at some of what we did last year.
 Check back (and often!) for 2025!

-The city of Detroit maintains as many as twenty Black-owned and/or operated arts and cultural spaces at any given time.
+The city of Detroit maintains an average of twenty Black-owned and/or operated arts and cultural spaces at any given time.
 Eminent artist, Shirley Woodson, noted in a 2023 article that this trend went back to the 70s, when Detroit was home to a high number of Black owned galleries when other cities maintained few, if any.
 This speaks to the spirit of Detroit, how we harness ownership and entrepreneurship, and an entire city’s overall commitment to growing and supporting the arts—at every level.

 The fact that so many Black-owned and operated spaces thrive throughout the city reflects a strong sense of agency and ownership within our communities.
 These spaces strengthen and add vibrancy to neighborhoods, while serving as platforms for creative expression and paving pathways for future generations of artists and leaders.